- HOME

 Card networks: Secure encrypted network systems designed to handle the transfer of cardholder information and funds between banks.

-Steps involved in payment processing
+Steps involved in card payment processing

 Payment processing involves a series of steps associated with the transfer of funds between the issuing bank and the acquiring bank.
 Once you've decided to go ahead with the order, you check out from the page.
 You, as the cardholder, need to initiate the request, after which it is processed and then authenticated.
 After authentication, the request is authorized, and there are several exchanges of messages between the various networks, after which the funds are transferred and the transaction is settled.